Cheese Travel – Gourmet Routes through Europe’s Cheese Regions

 France – On the Route du Fromage

 France is considered the heartland of cheese.
-Whether Camembert in Normandy, Comté in the Jura, or Bleu d'Auvergne – this is where world-renowned classics are produced.
-Many regions have their own "Routes du Fromage" (Routes of Cheese), where visitors can explore show dairies, ripening cellars, and weekly markets.
+Whether Camembert in Normandy, Comté in the Jura, or Bleu d'Auvergne, world-renowned classics are produced here.
+Many regions have their own cheese routes, which connect show dairies, aging cellars, and weekly markets.

-🍷 Tip: Book a Cheese & Wine Tour in Burgundy* or Auvergne* at Viator or GetYourGuide.
+Tip: Book a Cheese & Wine Tour in Burgundy* or a tour in Auvergne*.

 Cheese from Bangshof